Introduction to Fish Farming in Andhra Pradesh:

 Here are some of the most popular places for fish farming in Andhra Pradesh.

 - East Godavari – Tallarevu and Kajuluru;

 Commercial License for Fish Farming In Andhra Pradesh:

-The Coastal Aquaculture authority (CAA) was recognized under the Coastal Aquaculture Authority Act, 2005 and notified vide Gazette Notification dated 22nd December, 2005.
-The main purpose of the Authority is to regulate coastal aquaculture activities in coastal areas in order to ensure sustainable development without causing damage to the coastal environment.
-The Authority is empowered to make regulations for the building and operation of aquaculture farms in coastal areas, inspection of farms to ascertain their environmental impact, registration of aquaculture farms, fitting standards for inputs and effluents, demolition of coastal aquaculture farms, which cause pollution etc.
+The Coastal Aquaculture Authority (CAA) was recognized under the Coastal Aquaculture Authority Act, 2005 and notified vide Gazette Notification dated 22nd December 2005.
+The main purpose of the Authority is to regulate coastal aquaculture activities in coastal areas to ensure sustainable development without causing damage to the coastal environment.
+The Authority is empowered to make regulations for the building and operation of aquaculture farms in coastal areas, an inspection of farms to ascertain their environmental impact, registration of aquaculture farms, fit standards for inputs and effluents, and demolish coastal aquaculture farms that cause pollution, etc.

 Fish farming Subsidies and loans in Andhra Pradesh: